Section 1. Name: The name of this organization shall be Hot Springs/Hot Springs Village Symphony Guild, Inc. hereafter referred to as the Guild.

 Section 1.
 Personnel: The officers of the Guild include those of President, Immediate Past President, Secretary, Treasurer and Administrative Vice President.
 Persons holding these offices comprise the Executive Committee, which has responsibility for executing decisions of the Board of Directors.

-The officers of the Guild also include a Development Vice President, an Education Vice President, a Member Liaison/Hot Springs Vice President, a Membership Vice President, a Membership Services Vice President, a Program Vice President, a Public Relations Vice President, a Special Projects Vice President, and a Ticket Vice President, and up to seven at large members.
+The officers of the Guild also include a Development Vice President, an Education Vice President, a Member Liaison/Hot Springs Vice President, a Membership Vice President, a Membership Services Vice President, a Program Vice President, a Public Relations Vice President, a Special Projects Vice President, and up to seven at large members.

 The Guild's Board of Directors from time to time may establish one or more other positions, with designated responsibilities, and shall appoint persons to serve in any such positions.